flawsv/apb/README.md

 + Muzzle Flash + Ragdolls + Audio Emitters - Several different configs that are all located in one file, thus having to add many different variants.
 More details below.

 ### Interface
 + Faster UI ([Preview](https://i.imgur.com/nSbbnRr.jpg)) - Changes what file the UI is to read from causing there to be parking signs throughout the inventory, can help to improve fps when changing mods quickly.
+Includes an additional variant - "White Mission Timer" (buggy and not recommended). ***Only pick one variant at a time!***
 + Localization
 + Notifications - Removes the district notification popups on the left of the screen for bounty, medals etc.
-+ White Mission Timer - Alternative to Faster UI.
-Buggy, not recommended as it breaks a bunch of stuff. ***Cannot be used together with Faster UI.
-Only pick one at a time!***

 ### Visuals
 + Graphics